mohanson/pxsol/doc/content/thaibaht_introduction.md

 Teacher: "Don't forget, you'll also need to define the list of accounts involved."

-Student: "Yes, Professor.
+Student: "Yes, Teacher.
 I think I now have a deeper understanding of Solana program design.
 We always need to follow these three steps: **first, design the data format; then, design the instructions; and finally, define the list of accounts**."

 Teacher: "Great!
 You're starting to make connections now.
 The Thai Baht Coin program will be your homework for the week!"